sakuli/sakuli.github.io/content/enterprise/05_core.md

 ## All You Need UI Test Automation

 Sakuli combines web testing with testing on native applications.
 That’s all you need in order to perfectly simulate a real-world user.
-Design your tests, run them automatically and save tons of time by dramatically reducing your manual testing.
+Design your tests, run them automatically and save a ton of time by dramatically reducing your manual testing.

 <img src="/images/content/architecture.svg" alt="Sakuli shown as an open End-2-End Testing Platform" style="max-height: 400px; margin: 1rem" />